aaronminnick/igpay-atinlay/README.md

 ruleFinder(word);
 Expected Output: 1

-Test: "It should return -1 if it is fed a multi-word string."
-Code:
-word = "apple banana";
-ruleFinder(word);
-Expected Output: -1

 Test: "It should return -1 if it is given a primitive that is not a string."
 Code:
 word = 1;